TVN Warner Bros. Discovery

 TVN Warner Bros.
-Discovery (formerly known as TVN Grupa Discovery) is a subsidiary of Warner Bros.
-Discovery that operates television channels and services in Poland.
-It operates the TVN Group, a media company acquired by Scripps Networks Interactive, which later got bought by Discovery, Inc.
+Discovery (formerly known as TVN Grupa Discovery) is a Polish media company that is a subsidiary of Warner Bros.
+Discovery International.
+The business includes the assets of the TVN Group, a media company acquired by Scripps Networks Interactive, which later got bought by Discovery, Inc.

-With the merger of WarnerMedia with Discovery, Inc., and the restructuration of its international business, the company's Polish assets, instead of being under Warner Bros.
-Discovery EMEA control, were left under its own subsidiary under control of Kasia Kieli, which is also president of TVN Group.
+Originally, with the merger of WarnerMedia with Discovery, Inc., and the restructuration of its international business, the company's Polish assets, instead of being under Warner Bros.
+Discovery EMEA control, were left under its own subsidiary under control of Kasia Kieli, who is also a president of TVN Group.

 History

 Background

 TVN Group, a Polish media company founded on 1995, was acquired by Scripps Networks Interactive in 2015; first a 52.7% majority stake on March, and the remaining stake owned by ITI Group and Canal+ Group on July.

 In December 2016, Discovery, Inc. bought a 49% stake on Metro, a recently launched television channel by Agora.
 In August 2017, Discovery announced that it would buy the remaining 51% stock, gaining complete ownership over the channel.